zfoh/HaskellerZ/effective-haskell/the-service-pattern.markdown

   explicitly in the types.
 On service boundaries,
-  we typically translated these exceptions to a descriptive log-message and a simple 'Nothing'.
+  we typically translated these exceptions to a descriptive log-message and a simple `Nothing`.

-There can be made a case for abstracting 'Handle's over the the monad used to compute results, i.e., as
+There can be made a case for abstracting `Handle`s over the the monad used to compute results, i.e., as
   `data Handle m = Handle { fun1 :: ... -> m result }`.
 This can be useful for building pure models of an application for testing.